manawasp/dotfiles/README.md

 ### User

-- [urxvt](https://packages.debian.org/search?keywords=rxvt-unicode) : lightweight terminal emulator with Xft and Unicode support
+- [alacritty](https://alacritty.org/): modern terminal emulator that comes with sensible defaults, but allows for extensive configuration.
 - [zsh](https://www.zsh.org/): shell designed for interactive use, although it is also a powerful scripting language
 - [nvim](https://neovim.io/): hyperextensible Vim-based text editor
 - [vscode](https://code.visualstudio.com/insiders/): code editor redefined and optimized for building and debugging modern web and cloud applications